 If you’re looking for something fun and different to do in Andalusia in southern Spain, I can highly recommend cycling the abandoned railways tracks known as the Vía Verde de la Sierra.

-Plenty of Spanish people ride this route, but it doesn’t seem well known among international tourists, which makes this a bit of a unique thing to do.
+Plenty of Spanish people ride this route, but it doesn’t seem well known among international tourists, which makes this a bit of a unique thing to do in Andalusia.

 The track runs through 38km of mountainous landscapes between the towns of Puerto Serrano and Olvera.
 It’s about a 1-hour drive from Seville or 1 ½ hours from Malaga.